As an Amazon Associate I earn from qualifying purchases.

 These crayons don’t have a fine tip, so they’re less suited to artwork that involves coloring inside the lines.
 They’re great for large-scale projects and scribble art, though.
-They’re also less likely to break, which means they’ll be useful for longer.
+Because of their shape, they’re much less likely to break, which means your toddler will get a lot more use of out them.
 These crayons are not hollow but solid all the way through.

 This set of crayons offers limited colors.
 However, there are enough there to help your little one learn their colors.
 They’ll also be able to experiment with early blending skills.